In This Article

 - Deciding to focus on only that which is good for myself and others

-If you want to hear Oprah read it herself, watch the video here:
+Want to hear Oprah read it herself?
+Watch the video here:

-Keeping track of the things in life that you’re grateful for can help when hard times come.
-Even on the most challenging days, there are still things to be thankful for.
-If you’ve built the habit of choosing gratitude, it will be easier to notice those little things.
+And keeping track of what you’re grateful for helps most when hard times roll in.
+Even on the roughest days, there’s something to be thankful for.
+And if you’ve already built the habit of choosing gratitude, those little things are so much easier to spot when you need them.

 What Are the Benefits of Keeping a Gratitude Journal?

-In 2017, 21 Turkish university students took part in a study to see how gratitude journaling would impact them in this time of change and transition to university life.
-Eleven students started writing in a gratitude journal; the remaining 10 students, acting as the control group, did not.
+Take this one.
+In 2017, 21 Turkish university students took part in a study to see how gratitude journaling would affect them during the big transition into university life.
+Eleven of them started writing in a gratitude journal.
+The other 10, the control group, did not.

-The results?
-After only three weeks, the students who kept a gratitude journal had significantly higher gratitude, a more positive adjustment to university, and greater life satisfaction.
+The result?
+After only three weeks, the students who kept a gratitude journal showed significantly higher gratitude, a more positive adjustment to university, and greater life satisfaction.
+Three weeks.

-Another study in Australia examined the impact of keeping a gratitude journal on school leaders.
-The researchers found that keeping a gratitude journal helped leaders hold the positive and negative events of the day with more balance.
+Then there’s a study out of Australia that looked at school leaders.
+Researchers found that keeping a gratitude journal helped these leaders hold the good and the hard moments of the day with more balance.

-It also helped these leaders mediate with more appreciation and experience positive emotions such as hope, happiness, and optimism.
+It also helped them mediate with more appreciation and feel more hope, happiness, and optimism along the way.

-Another study tracked participants for three months.
-The researchers randomly divided the participants into three groups: those who kept a gratitude journal, those who kept an interpersonal gratitude journal (gratitude for interpersonal relationships), and a control group who did not journal at all.
+And one more.
+Another study2 followed participants for three months, splitting them randomly into three groups: one keeping a gratitude journal, one keeping an interpersonal gratitude journal (gratitude for relationships specifically), and a control group that didn’t journal at all.

-Other research shows that gratitude leads to better sleep quality, decreases stress and fatigue, and grateful individuals are less likely to feel resentment and envy.
+Other research links gratitude1 to better sleep quality, less stress and fatigue, and fewer feelings of resentment and envy.

 How to Start a Gratitude Journal?

-Try out several different approaches and see what helps you the most.
-The goal is to help you be aware of and enjoy the good moments throughout your day.
+Try a few different approaches and notice which one actually sticks.
+The whole point is to help you see and savor the good moments running through your day.

-Remember that you can be grateful for the same people, opportunities, or things on multiple days.
-For example, don’t stop yourself from writing down how grateful you are for your partner because “I already wrote that yesterday; I need to think of something new.”
+You can be grateful for the same people, chances, or things on as many days as you like.
+So don’t talk yourself out of writing how grateful you are for your partner just because “I already wrote that yesterday; I need something new.”

 35 Gratitude Journal Prompts